Bill Cosby sexual assault cases: Civil lawsuits against Cosby

 As of November 13, 2015, there were nine lawsuits pending against Cosby.
 Huth and Goins were both suing the actor for damages related to their alleged sexual assaults.
-Although the statute of limitations has run out for most other accusers to sue directly for their alleged assault, multiple accusers have filed defamation lawsuits claiming that Cosby had kept calling them liars throughout 2014.
+Although the statute of limitations expired for most other accusers to sue directly for alleged assault, multiple accusers filed defamation lawsuits claiming that Cosby called them liars throughout 2014.
 Dickinson, Hill, Ruehli, and McKee have filed individual lawsuits.
 Green, Serignese, Traitz, Bowman, Tarshis, Moritz, and Leslie are also involved in a combined lawsuit against Cosby.
-Most lawsuits that are active are currently on hold awaiting the outcome of his criminal trial.
+Most active lawsuits are currently on hold awaiting the outcome of his criminal trial.
 Some are still allowed to file motions and depose witnesses, with the exception of Cosby himself.
 Most judges have indicated that a civil trial will not take place until after the criminal trial.

 In 2005, Constand sued Cosby.
 The parties settled the case on confidential terms in 2006.
 In July 2015, after portions of the sealed deposition were released, Cosby released a statement saying the "only reason" why he settled "was because it would have been embarrassing in those days to put all those women on the stand, and his family had no clue."
 During summer 2015, both Cosby's legal team and Constand's lawyer Troiani filed motions accusing the other party of having broken the confidentiality agreement that was part of the 2006 settlement.
 The primary issue alleged by Cosby was that a court reporter released the full transcript of his deposition, blaming Troiani for this act and seeking sanctions against Troiani.
 A federal judge had unsealed portions of the evidence from the 2005 lawsuit, but that did not include Cosby's statements made under oath.